 Monitoring Profiles

-Define polling and reporting intervals, metrics, and process monitoring settings for groups of monitored devices.
+Define polling and reporting intervals, metrics, process monitoring, and DEM application settings for groups of monitored devices.
 Monitoring profiles allow consistent configuration to be applied across many devices simultaneously.

 Overview